KenKundert/nestedtext/README.rst

 |

-*NestedText* is a file format for exchanging data held in lists, dictionaries, and strings.
-In this way it is similar to JSON, YaML, or StrictYaML, but with a restricted set of supported data types, the file format is simpler.
-It is designed to be easy to enter with a text editor and easy to read.
-The small number of data types supported means few rules need be kept in mind when creating a file.
-The result is a data file that is easily created, modified, or viewed with a text editor and easily understood and used by both programmers and non-programmers.
+*NestedText* is a file format for holding data that is to be entered, edited, or viewed by people.
+It allows data to be organized into a nested collection of dictionaries, lists, and strings.
+In this way it is similar to *JSON*, *YAML*, or *StrictYAML*, but without the complexity and risk of *YAML* and without the syntatic clutter of *JSON*.  *NestedText* is both simple and natural.
+Only a small number of concepts and rules must be kept in mind when creating it.
+It is easily created, modified, or viewed with a text editor and easily understood and used by both programmers and non-programmers.

 *NestedText* is convenient for configuration files, address books, account information and the like.
 Here is an example of a file that contains a few